qinguorui2001/tp/docs/UserGuide.md

 * Duplicate `NAME` is **not allowed**.

-   * e.g. `add n/Alex Yeoh...` is not allowed if there is already a student named Alex Yeoh in your contact list.<br>
+   * e.g. `add n/Alex Yeoh...` is not allowed if there is already a student named Alex Yeoh in your contact list.

 * Extra spaces before, after, and between names will be removed.